ejuliencoyne/particletrails/_posts/2018-11-23-patreon-diary.md

 ---
 Well hello there.
 Been a while, hasn't it?
 Don't you worry, this isn't like those Other Times I have started a blog and then abandoned it a month later, oh no. I have still been thinking about this blog regularly!
 And I am still committed to telling stories from places I've been, sharing photos, and rambling on about film photography.

 So what has stopped me from writing?
 Have I become very busy?
 Have I gotten a new job?
-Have the classes I've been taking become very difficult and consuming all of my time?
+Have the classes I've been taking become very difficult and started consuming all of my time?
 Have I been going on exciting travels, leaving me with no time to write about them?

 None of the above, actually.
 What happened is...
 I started a [photo diary on Patreon][patreon].